 Thailand has three seasons: monsoon season (June to October), the “cool” season (November to February), and the hot season (March to may).
 The reality is that in Thailand, it is always hot and summer is eternal.
 Rainy season can be cheaper but keep in mind that some ferry routes stop their services during this season, for example Langkawi-Koh Lipe route.
 November to February is the best time to visit Thailand since the temperature is more bearable (in Bangkok that does not exist), and it doesn’t rain much.

 Another frequent question is: How much time do I need to travel Thailand?
 Well the answer is as much as you can because once you are there you will probably never want to leave, at least not soon.
-If you’re short on time I would say as a minimum 15 days only in Thailand.
+I suggest you stay at least 14 days in Thailand.
 Try to be selective when you choose which places you will visit, narrow down your destinations so you stay enough time in each place.

 Most flights arrive to Bangkok, where I suggest to stay at least 2/3 days to see the temples and have a glimpse of the city.
 Many people hate Bangkok because the traffic, the hot weather, etc, but I loved it.